dfircheatsheet/DFIRSeries/Episode 2.md

 ## Data verification

-​	Hashing is the best way to verify the acquired image any change in the data will gave a different hash some of the acquisition tools save the hashes in the image after completing the acquisition so it makes it easy for you to verify the data and make sure nothing got changed or missed while the acquisition
+​	Hashing is the best way to verify the acquired image any change in the data will give a different hash some of the acquisition tools save the hashes in the image after completing the acquisition so it makes it easy for you to verify the data and make sure nothing got changed or missed while the acquisition